pynvme/pynvme/doc/development.rst

 Development
 ===========

 You are always warmly welcomed to join us to develop pynvme, as well as the test scripts, together!
-Here are some fundermental information for pynvme development.
+Here are some fundamental information for pynvme development.

 Files
 -----

-Pynvme make use a bunch of 3-rd party tools.
+Pynvme makes use a bunch of 3-rd party tools.
 Here is a collection of key source code and configuration files and directories.

 .. list-table::
    :header-rows: 1